ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 The Express framework creates the app as a singleton simply called `app`.
 The example ends (leaving out most of the code for now) telling the app to listen on the port that is assigned and an environment property, or 3000 by default.
-When successfully launching at the start, it prints a message with the server URL to the console.
+When successfully starting at the start, it prints a message with the server URL to the console.

 ```javascript
 var express = require('express');